rsonger/software-engineering-lab/_posts/2022-06-7-geometry_and_material.md

 Our test applications have become quite a bit shorter now that we encapsulated a lot of the rendering tasks in scene graph components!

-The `initialize` method simply creates a `Renderer`, `Scene`, `Camera` with 4:3 aspect ratio, geometry, and material with different colored vertices.
+The `startup` method simply creates a `Renderer`, `Scene`, `Camera` with 4:3 aspect ratio, geometry, and material with different colored vertices.
 Then it creates a mesh object with the box geometry and surface material before adding the mesh to the scene graph.
 We also set different rotation speeds for rotating around the $y$-axis and $x$-axis.

 After everything is set up, the `update` method simply applies the rotations to the mesh before rendering the entire scene.